ZeroDevsDE/ServerHelper-OLD/README.md

 ### You want to help us?
 Do it!
 Yeah were search for Developers of you want to help do it.

+### You want to Fork?
+Please leave an star and doit!

 ## Thanks for all Users and Helpers!